Acrexia07/game-leaderboard-api/docs/development-log.md

 **📅 Date:** August 31, 2025

 **🎯 Objectives:**
-- Implement test case development with positive testing to be use as anchor when developing the controller layer functions.
+- Implement test case development with positive testing to be used as anchor when developing the controller layer functions.
 - Develop controller layer functions based on the created test cases.

 **🛠️ Implementation Summary:**
-- Implemented test case development to be use as anchor when developing the controller layer functions.
+- Implemented test case development to be used as anchor when developing the controller layer functions.
 - Developed controller layer functions based on the created test cases.

 📌 **Next Step:** JWT Implementation Preparation - Test-Driven Development continuation of Controller layer